 Margarine usually tops butter when it comes to heart health.

-Margarine is made from vegetable oils, so it contains no cholesterol.
-Margarine is also higher in "good" fats — polyunsaturated and monounsaturated — than butter is.
+Margarine is made from vegetable oils, so it contains unsaturated "good" fats — polyunsaturated and monounsaturated fats.
 These types of fats help reduce low-density lipoprotein (LDL), or "bad," cholesterol when substituted for saturated fat.

-Butter, on the other hand, is made from animal fat, so it contains cholesterol and high levels of saturated fat.
+Butter, on the other hand, is made from animal fat, so it contains more saturated fat.

-Look for a spread with the lowest calories that tastes good to you, doesn't have trans fats and has the least amount of saturated fat.
+Look for a spread that doesn't have trans fats and has the least amount of saturated fat.
 When comparing spreads, be sure to read the Nutrition Facts panel and check the grams of saturated fat and trans fat.
-Also, look for products with a low percent Daily Value for cholesterol.
+Limit the amount you use to limit the calories.

 If you have high cholesterol, check with your doctor about using spreads that are fortified with plant stanols and sterols, such as Benecol and Promise Activ, which may help reduce cholesterol levels.